 bps - bit per second: 89280 * 8 = 714240 bps

-These numbers is consistent with what is seen in dpdkvifstats.py script.
-But to monitor multiple vif interfaces we have to repeat these steps multiple times.
-Compare these manual works with having a handy script doing everything for you!
+These numbers are consistent with what is seen in the dpdkvifstats.py script.
+But to monitor multiple vif interfaces you have to repeat these steps multiple times.
+Compare this with having a handy script doing everything for you!

-As mentioned, dpdkvifstats.py script is useful to quickly retrieve a snapshot of current traffic profile at the moment, and basically that’s it.
-When everything goes well that is fine.
-In the case of traffic loss, we often need to first "capture" the packets themselves, then from on the packet capture we can decode the payload and take a deeper look to analyze the issue.
-Now you may say: oh you mean the tcpdump!
-Well, Yes and no. Please remember the fact that we are in a setup where NIC card is invisible to most of the linux applications - including tcpdump!
+As mentioned, dpdkvifstats.py script is useful to quickly retrieve a snapshot of current traffic profile.
+When everything goes well it is fine.
+In the case of traffic loss, you often need to first capture the packets themselves, then from one of the packet captures you can decode the payload and take a deeper look to analyze the issue.
+Now, you may say, oh you mean tcpdump!
+Well, yes and no. Please remember the fact that we are in a setup where the NIC card is invisible to most of the Linux applications, including tcpdump!

-Next let’s briefly go over another DPDK vRouter packet capture script: vifdump.
+Next let’s go over another DPDK vRouter packet capture script: vifdump.

 vifdump script

-In many linux machine, tcpdump comes with the OS as part of a standard packets.
-With that you can capture whatever packets sensed by a NIC, which can be either physical NIC or virtual NIC like a tuntap interface, both NIC are visible to the kernel.
-In DPDK environment, the difficulty of an interface not being visible to the kernel makes tcpdump not able to work, unless you just want it to read packets from a file.
+In many Linux machines, tcpdump comes with the OS as part of a standard package.
+With it you can capture whatever packets sensed by a NIC, which can be either physical NIC or virtual NIC, like a tuntap interface.
+Both NICs are visible to the kernel.
+In DPDK environments, the difficulty of an interface not being visible to the kernel makes tcpdump unworkable, unless you just want it to read packets from a file.